Can Espresso Machine Make Regular Coffee?

 To achieve this, you can use the Americano method.
 This involves diluting a shot of espresso with hot water to mimic the taste and consistency of regular coffee.
 The result is a beverage with the smoothness of drip coffee and the robust flavor derived from the espresso shot.

-Read more: Best Greca Coffee Maker
+Read more: Best Coffee Maker That Grinds Beans

 However, bear in mind that the taste may vary slightly.
 This is due to the different extraction methods, which result in different flavor profiles.
 Espresso tends to extract more flavors due to the high pressure, giving it a more robust and complex profile compared to the subtle flavors of drip coffee.